What Are Dream Seasons?

 When you keep a dream journal for a while—and take the time to understand the dreams—you’ll note that sometimes two or more consecutive dreams are related.

-On the surface, they may or may not have the same subjects in them.
+On the surface, they may or may not have the same subjects.
 Rather, it’s the meaning or the category that’s related.

 It’s not unlike a series of lectures from a university professor.
 He’ll make a statement: “Price is (usually) inversely correlated with demand.”
 When the price of something goes up, the demand goes down.